-E. IFRS 16, "Leases"
+D. IFRS 16.
+Leases

-In January 2016, the IASB issued IFRS 16, "Leases," which will replace the current IAS 17, "Leases."
+In January 2016, the IASB issued IFRS 16, Leases, which will replace the current IAS 17, Leases.
 IFRS 16 sets out the principles for the recognition, measurement, presentation and disclosure of leases.
-IFRS 16 introduces a single accounting model for a lessee, which requires the recognition of lease assets and liabilities for most leases on the balance sheet, eliminating the distinction between operating and finance leases.
-For the lessor, the distinction between operating and finance leases remains similar.
+IFRS 16 introduces a single accounting model for a lessee, which requires the recognition of lease assets and liabilities for most leases on the balance sheet. eliminating the distinction between operating and finance leases.
+For the lessor, the distinction between operating and finance leases remains minimal.